1jour1vin

 About the estate:

-This is the most famous château in the Palette appellation, whose style has been carefully nurtured by the Rougier family for nearly two centuries.
-The 25 hectares of vines are located at an altitude of around 200 meters, on a north-facing slope that protects them from the harsh sun and mistral winds.
-But the estate's real treasure is undoubtedly its many very old vines, pampered by respectful viticulture, which has been undergoing official organic certification since 2018.
-The wine, aged in vaulted cellars built into the rock by the Grands Carmes monks of Aix in the 16th century, is often underestimated in its youth.
-After a few years of aging, all the vintages reveal admirable complexity and depth, including the rosés.
-It is therefore best to keep the bottles in the cellar for a while, despite the impatience of some.
+This is the most famous château in the Palette appellation, where the Rougier family has been crafting its distinctive style for nearly two centuries.
+The 25 hectares of vineyards are situated at an altitude of about 200 meters, on a north-facing slope that shields them from the intense sun and the mistral wind.
+But the estate’s true treasure is undoubtedly its many very old vines, meticulously tended through sustainable viticulture, for which official organic certification has been pending since 2018.
+The wine, aged in vaulted cellars carved into the rock by the Grand Carmelite monks of Aix in the 16th century, is often underestimated in its youth.
+After a few years of aging, all the vintages—including the rosés—reveal admirable complexity and depth.
+It is therefore best to keep the bottles in the cellar for a while, even if the impatient may not agree.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France